 Lancaster Bible College

 At Lancaster Bible College, our focus is on your journey to fulfill God's purpose for your life.
-Our mission has remained constant for over 75 years: to educate Christian students to think and live a biblical worldview and to proclaim Christ by serving Him in the Church and society.
+Our mission has remained constant since 1933 to educate Christian students to think and live a biblical worldview and to proclaim Christ by serving him in the Church and society.